andre-dietrich/elmeurope-2019/README.md

 {{1}} **Multimedia**

       --{{1}}--
-On average it takes 3 minutes to integrate something like video with too many clicks an page changes.
+On average, it takes 3 minutes to integrate something like video with too many clicks and page changes.
 In most cases users also had to deal with the embed code and thus leave their standard editor and switch to coding.

         {{1}}
 | System | time-on-task | # of clicks | # of pages | satisfaction |
 |--------|-------------:|------------:|-----------:|-------------:|
 | Canvas |        02:56 |        10.4 |        5.1 |         0.83 |